Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-foreach/README.md

 [![Build Status](https://github.com/Axway-API-Builder-Ext/api-builder-extras/workflows/Foreach%20Flow-Node%20Tests/badge.svg)](https://github.com/Axway-API-Builder-Ext/api-builder-extras/actions?query=XML+Flow)

+# Nested flows for API-Builder
+Today API-Builder doesn't support to execute Nested-Flows out of the box.
+However, a nested flow is for instance useful to execute a different flow based on an array of input objects.
+This is basically the same as writing a function in a classic programming language which is called from a loop.
-This node is like an Array.forEach().
-It iterates over the array invoking a flow for each element.
+This flow node allows to you iterate over an array and invoke a nested flow for each element.

 ## Creating the nested flow
 :point_up: